rosschapman/internetross/blog.md

 }
 ```

-Now, when `<Layout />` is rendered, the child component passed as the prop `sidebar` won't get constructed through a function invocation -- it's already cached in mem.
+Now, when `<Layout />` is rendered, the child component passed as the prop `sidebar` won't get constructed through a function invocation -- it's already cached.

 Sigh.
 We likely ended up in this place as a result of not inserting more connect boundaries for store-subscribed components as the code grew over time.
 This is a not at all uncommon (read: forgivable) symptom of "bottom-up" programming.
 Unlike the pristine nirvanic fields of instructive examples, we make our bed in large agile-y UI projects born from larger organizations where the requirements for the  application accrete, fissure, and even explode in fantastic ways over time.
 The primitives you start with to satisfy embryonic requirements, like a root-level `<Page />` component, may just become one large prop-drilled well.
 Graph hell.